myrestop/myflow-user-guide/README.md

 ## Hotkey Tips

-`Alt` is a magic hotkey, you can press it to refresh the result (if result support), or open the result context menu (if result has multi operations).
+- press `Alt` to open the result context menu (if result has multiple operations)

-In result list, you can press `Tab` to get the selected result suggestion text.
+- in result list, you can press `Tab` to get the selected result suggestion text.

+- for refreshable results, press the arrow `Left` to go back to the previous one, and the arrow `Right` to go forward to the next one

 ### Switch Pinned Keyword